 - First, sort out the game cards into three piles.

 - Allow both players to pick up two number cards and one operations card.

 - Next, the children solve the expression.

 - When they have correctly solved the expression, they draw a movement card.
 They then do what the card says using the answer the just found to guide them in how many they should do.

 - If they complete their exercise they may move up the hundreds board based on the answer to their expressions.

 The boys fully enjoyed this, and as soon as we were done asked to play it again.

-Of course we will!!
-I can’t say no to a game that works on expressions, adding and subtracting, hundreds chart, and burning off some energy!!
+Of course, we will!!
+I can’t say no to this adding and subtracting movement game that works on expressions, adding and subtracting, hundreds chart, and burning off some energy!!